mnabbasabadi/relex_convertor/README.md

-# fullstack-engineer assignment

-# What to do

-1. Create a new repository and push the original assignment to it
-2. Create a pull request in your new repo with your solution, write a short description of your solution and flag for any constraints and/or trade-offs in your code.
-Treat it as you would like to treat any PR at work
-3. Ask your contact person for reviewers to assign to your PR.
-Hopefully you'll exchange some comments & feedback before having a follow up discussion in person or online.

-# Assignment

-The task is to construct a HTTP server, written in go, that listens on `http://localhost:8080`, takes in a hierarchy of items in a flat structure (`CSV`), and returns it as a nested hierarchical structure (`JSON`).
+construct a HTTP server, written in go, that listens on `http://localhost:8080`, takes in a hierarchy of items in a flat structure (`CSV`), and returns it as a nested hierarchical structure (`JSON`).